Skip to footer content

 $vbLabelText $csharpLabel

-With this model class defined, you can parse CSV records into a typed collection:
+With the model class defined, you can parse CSV records into a typed collection.
+The following example skips the header row using a loop index and maps each subsequent row to a Product object:

 using IronXL;